Local VCN Peering Through an Upgraded DRG

 Note

-A given VCN can reach these resources:
+A particular VCN can reach these resources:

 • VNICs in the other VCN